Vector-analysis/Vector-analysis.github.io/_pages/research.md

 # Research

-Under Construction...

-As a Ph.D. student in polymer science and engineering, I have a keen interest in the rheological behavior of various complex fluids.
-Experiments...
-Theory...
-Fluid mechanics...
-Mathematical tools...
+As a Ph.D. student in polymer science and engineering, I am deeply interested in the fluid mechanics of polymer solutions.
+A variety of counterintuitive phenomena arise from the non-Newtonian nature of these systems, particularly under out-of-equilibrium conditions.
+Instabilities play a central role in many of these nonlinear behaviors, giving rise to changes in material properties, complex flow responses, and rich pattern formation.

+Through a combination of theoretical approaches and state-of-the-art experimental techniques, I investigate the nonlinear dynamics of complex fluids, including their rheological behavior under shear flow and instability-induced pattern formation.
+My goal is to uncover the underlying theoretical framework that connects mathematical models with experimental observations.

 ## Projects

 ### Current Projects

-Under Construction...
+Here are some of the key words that will outline my future research:

+**Pocket DoS and CaBER**

+**Flow programming** <!--Designing complex strain histories in streching flows.-->

+**Instabilities and pattern formation**

+**Waves on viscous liquid surfaces**

 ### Past Projects